immersivecognition/uxf-tutorial/README.md

 The tutorial will begin by creating a simple keyboard/mouse version of the experiment.
 Then we will introduce UXF and begin collecting data and manipulating the task.
 Finally, we will make a few changes to make the project compatible with VR headsets.

-If you want you can download the final project at `insert link here` and use [git](https://git-scm.com/) on your PC to restore the project files (`git checkout <commit-id>`) to state they were in at the end of any part.
-See Appendix 1 below.
+If you want you can download the final project at [https://github.com/immersivecognition/uxf-tutorial-project](https://github.com/immersivecognition/uxf-tutorial-project).
+See Appendix 1 below for downloading or viewing the files at each part of the tutorial.

 * [Part 0 - Introduction to Unity & UXF](http://immersivecognition.github.io/uxf-tutorial/part-0)
 * [Part 1 - Setting up the scene](http://immersivecognition.github.io/uxf-tutorial/part-1)